 This is the simplest trick of them all.
 You know when you go to IT for help, they always tell you to restart it first.
 Well, in most cases, it works.
 Freezing and buffering issues are most likely caused by either Sling TV server problems or your internet and wifi connection issues.
 So if Sling is not down, and you are getting streams of over 1.0 Mbps, then you should have no problems with your stream.
 Now occasional freezing or buffering will still happen from time to time, but restarting Sling should fix temporary streaming hiccups.
 Close out of the Sling app and then relaunch it.

-Some users might be experiencing issues on their Fire Stick.
+Some users might be experiencing freezing issues on their Fire TV devices.
 Start by going to Settings.
 Find your applications icon and open it.
 Click on Manage Applications to find the Sling TV app.
 Select “clear cache” and “clear data.”
 That should resolve Sling from not loading.

 Sling Answers on Twitter